Enchanting Winter Destinations for Europe in December

 7. Bergen, Norway

-Gateway to the fjords, Bergen offers winter adventures beyond imagination.
+As the gateway to the fjords, Bergen offers winter adventures that are beyond imagination.
 The historic Bryggen wharf, a UNESCO site, looks particularly magical under fresh snow.

 Local tip – Take the funicular up Mount Fløyen for sledding with views over the city and fjords.